 In addition to my classroom teaching, I have vast experience providing English literature and language private tuition to students preparing for exams, catching up, or looking to get ahead.
 I have taught English literature and language at a wide range of different levels, including KS3, GCSE, A Level, and IB, and to many exam board specifications, including AQA, OCR, WJEC and Edexcel/Pearson.

 I am also a CELTA qualified and very experienced teacher of English as a Foreign Language, teaching all ages and abilities, including IELTS, business and legal English.
-I have over 1000 hours’ experience teaching English to non-native speakers and I teach students from all over the world via Skype.
+I have over 1000 hours’ experience teaching English to non-native speakers and I teach students all over the world online.

-I am currently living in London and spending part of my time co-writing a tv mini-series whose development is being funded by a US studio.
+I spend part of my time co-writing a tv mini-series whose development is being funded by a US studio.
 Tutoring allows me to continue teaching – something I have always loved doing – but also provides me with the flexibility to pursue a long held ambition to write.

 Simran (16, GCSE English Language):